Hunting Knives

 Gerber Magnum LST Jr. Illustration courtesy of Gerber Legendary Blades.

-Back in the early 1970's, Wayne Goddard made me a utility folding knife of this general type, and I still have it.
-This was before the major manufacturers had recognized the need for truly pocketable lock blade knives.
-We were ahead of the power curve with that one.
+Back in the early 1970's, Wayne Goddard made me a utility, lock-back pocketknife with a 2.75" blade (0.10" thick) of this general type.
+I carried it and used it daily for many years.
+This was before the major manufacturers had recognized the need for truly pocketable, locking blade knives.
+We were ahead of the curve with that one.

-A skinning knife is quite different from a field dressing or cleaning knife, and should have a very curved blade.
+A skinning knife is quite different from a field dressing or cleaning knife and should have a more curved blade.
 (Some specialized skinning knives even have semi-circular blades.)
-The curved blade makes it easier to cut the connecting tissue that attaches the hide without accidentally puncturing either the hide or the meat below.
+The curved blade makes it easier to cut the connecting tissue that attaches the hide without accidentally puncturing either the hide or the meat.
 You can find skinning knives at almost any sporting goods store.

 The Buck Skinner (Model 103) is an example of a conventional skinning knife.
 This model has a 4" hollow-ground blade with a turned down point to help keep the blade from snagging.